Predictive Inorganic Synthesis based on Machine Learning using Small Data sets: a case study of size-controlled Cu Nanoparticles: Acknowledgements

+The authors acknowledge Sander Stulens for performing the selected area electron diffraction (SAED) measurements.
+This work was financially supported by the Special Research Fund (BOF) via the BOF project, Belgium R15949.
 The computational resources and services used in this work were provided by the VSC (Flemish Supercomputer Center), funded by the Research Foundation Flanders (FWO) and the Flemish Government--department WEWIS.

 \onecolumngrid